Samuel-Lubliner/local-library-django-tutorial/notes/3-Using-Models.md

 ## Book model

 - Represents all the general information about an available book
-- `CharField` to represent the book's title and isbn.
+- `CharField` is used for the book's title and isbn.
-- unique as true ensures all books have a unique ISBN
+- `unique` as `true` ensures all books have a unique ISBN
-- title is not set to be unique, because it is possible for different books to have the same name.
+- `title` is not set to be unique, because it is possible for different books to have the same name.
 - `TextField` for longer summary
 - `ManyToManyField` a book can have multiple genres and a genre can have many books

 ## In both field types:

-- The related model class is declared as the first unnamed parameter
+- The first unnamed parameter should specify the related model class
-  - using either the model class
+  - either directly by the model class
-  - or a string containing the name of the related model
+  - or as a string with the name of the related model
-- Use the name of the model as a string if the associated class has not yet been defined in this file before it is referenced
+- If the associated class is not yet defined, use the model's name as a string in this file
-- `null=True` allows the database to store a `Null` value if no author is selected
+- Setting `null=True` permits the database to store `Null` if no author is selected
-- `on_delete=models.RESTRICT` prevents the book's associated author being deleted if it is referenced by any book
+- Using `on_delete=models.RESTRICT` prevents the deletion of the book's author if it is referenced by any book

 ## Warning:

-- By default `on_delete=models.CASCADE`
+- The default behavior is `on_delete=models.CASCADE`
-- If the author was deleted, this book would be deleted too! - - Use `RESTRICT` or `PROTECT` to prevent the author being deleted while any book uses it
+- This means that if the author is deleted, the book would also be deleted
+- Use `RESTRICT` or `PROTECT` to avoid the author being deleted while it is referenced by any book
-- or `SET_NULL` to set the book's author to `Null` if the record is deleted
+- Alternatively, use `SET_NULL` to set the book's author to `Null` if the author record is deleted
-- `__str__()` uses the book's title field to represent a Book record
+- The `__str__()` method represents a Book record by its title field
-- `get_absolute_url()` returns a URL used to access a detail record
+- The `get_absolute_url()` method provides a URL to access a detailed record

 ## BookInstance model